How to Set Up an A/B Test: Statistical Significance and Sample Size

 %10 %10 (Bağıl) ~15.000 Ziyaretçi %95

-As you can see, as the difference you want to detect decreases, the amount of traffic you need increases exponentially.
-In a project we did with an industry-leading company, we found that we needed millions of unique visitors to prove a 1% improvement.
-If your traffic is limited, you need to raise the MDE by testing more radical changes (for instance, a completely different page structure instead of micro copies).
+As you can see, the smaller the difference you want to detect, the more traffic you need exponentially.
+In a study we conducted with an industry-leading company, we found that we needed millions of unique visitors to prove a 1% improvement.
+If your traffic is limited, you need to increase the MDE by testing more radical changes (a completely different page structure instead of just micro copies).

-Practical Recommendation: Instead of struggling with manual formulas to calculate sample size, use reliable calculators such as VWO or Optimizely.
+Implementation Recommendation: Instead of dealing with manual formulas to calculate sample size, use reliable calculators like VWO or Optimizely.
 Determine this number before starting the test and do not stop the test until you reach that number.

-Starting an A/B test randomly is like shooting an arrow in the dark.
+Randomly starting an A/B test is like shooting an arrow in the dark.
 You should manage the process with a professional agency approach as follows:

 1. Data Analysis and Hypothesis Generation

-Identify where users get "stuck" by examining your Google Analytics 4 (GA4) data.
+Examine your Google Analytics 4 (GA4) data to find where users are getting "stuck."
 For example, if abandonment rates are high on the payment page, your hypothesis could be: "Moving the trust logos up on the payment page will reduce the cart abandonment rate by 3%."
-According to industry research, more than 60% of users hesitate to shop from sites that do not display trust symbols (HubSpot).
+According to industry research, more than 60% of users are hesitant to shop on sites that do not display trust symbols (HubSpot).

-Do not test multiple things at the same time (this is called Multivariate Testing and requires much more traffic).
-Decide whether to test only the headline, the visual, or the button.
-For example, when doing A/B testing in LinkedIn ads, you can achieve clear results by changing only the targeting set or only the visual.
+Do not test multiple things at once (This is referred to as Multivariate Testing and requires much more traffic).
+Decide whether you will test just the headline, the visual, or the button.
+For example, when conducting an A/B test in LinkedIn ads, you can achieve clear results by changing either the targeting set or just the visual.

 3. Technical Setup and QA (Quality Control)

-Ensure that the test works correctly on both device types (mobile/desktop) and different browsers.
-In 2026, using server-side tracking has become a necessity to overcome browser restrictions.
-If your setup is faulty, users can see both variations, which pollutes all data.
+Ensure the test works correctly on both device types (mobile/desktop) and different browsers.
+In 2026, using server-side tracking has become a necessity to overcome browser limitations.
+If your setup is faulty, users may be able to see both variations, which will contaminate the entire dataset.

 "A true success story comes from strategies that understand user psychology rather than just the button color.
-Focus on both the 'what' and 'why' questions in your tests."
+Focus on both the 'what' and the 'why' in your tests."

 You can manage this process on your own; however, obtaining professional support to prevent data loss and make the right tool selection can significantly accelerate your return on investment (ROI).
-A poorly set up test apparatus can result in misleading data for months.
+A poorly set-up testing apparatus can result in misleading data for months.

 Professional infographic showing A/B testing workflow